 Loughborough History and Heritage Network was set up in February 2014 as a collaborative project between Loughborough University and the heritage communities of Charnwood.

-Funding for the project came from the Higher Education Innovation Fund, with the project team based in the Department of Politics, History and International Relations at Loughborough University.
+Funding for the project came from the Higher Education Innovation Fund, with the project team headed by Dr Robert Knight and based in the Department of Politics, History and International Relations at Loughborough University.

 The LHHN project ended in August 2015 and the website was updated by volunteers until falling dormant in January 2019.